Howth-Malahide has something for everyone in the audience

 The constituency of Howth-Malahide came into being in 2009 after both Howth and Malahide were separate constituencies until 2009’s local elections.

-The constituency has gone from 5 seats, to 8 seats, to its current form as a 7-seater.
+The constituency has fluctuated from out as punk rock (5) to progressive rock (8 seats), to its current form as a 7-seater.

 Swords went 14 counts before they elected all of their candidates in 2019, while Howth-Malahide had the decency to be over in three.